 In the Beginning

 In both France and the United States, the office of the president was birthed during a period of government instability that was characterized by weak executive power.
 In America, the period following the American Revolution and leading up to the Constitution was referred to by historian John Fiske as the “Critical Period of American History.”
 It was regarded as a period of great instability, especially in the economy.
 Some of Founding Fathers like James Wilson and Alexander Hamilton, blamed the lack of a single executive for the lack of "energy" in the government.
 Those of the period that fancied themselves as “Republicans” flirted with the idea that a single executive was not necessary.
 They thought that it might be possible for the legislature to act as the executive.
 However, this was not the thinking of men like the New Yorker Hamilton who thought that a single executive was an antidote to the ineffective Confederation government.

 Once the Constitutional Convention convened in May, 1787, it became apparent that other men also desired a strong single executive, with men such as James Wilson and Gouverneur Morris joining Hamilton in advancing a new government under a written constitution with a single national executive imbued with powers in excess of those given to most state governors.
-Although they did not get all that they want, suffice it to say here that the executive president was the creation of that Constitutional Convention which convened in Philadelphia in 1787.
-Prior to that time, a “president” was someone that chaired a meeting.
-The word “president” comes from the Latin which means to “preside over.”
+Although they did not get all that they wanted, suffice it to say that a powerful executive "president" was the result of that Constitutional Convention which convened in Philadelphia in 1787.
+Prior to that time, a “president” was someone that chaired a meeting which was fitting since the word comes from the Latin which means to “preside over.”

 As for France, they had presidential positions reaching back to their first president, Louis-Napoleon Bonaparte (Napoleon III) of 1848.
 However, their modern presidency was born during a time of instability, much like the American presidency.
 After World War II, France had trouble creating a stable government following a period of legislative dominance, extremist politics (like that provided by the Communist Party), and the crisis in Algeria.